 Victoria Chang’s third book of poems, The Boss, was published by McSweeney’s in 2013 as part of the McSweeney’s Poetry Series and won a PEN Center Literary Award and a California Book Award.
 Her second book, Salvinia Molesta, was published by the University of Georgia Press as part of the VQR Poetry Series in 2008.
 Her first book, Circle, won the Crab Orchard Review Open Competition Award and was published by Southern Illinois University Press in 2005.
 She also edited an anthology, Asian American Poetry: The Next Generation, published by the University of Illinois Press in 2004.
 Her poems have appeared in Kenyon Review, American Poetry Review, POETRY, Believer, New England Review, VQR, The Nation, New Republic, The Washington Post, Best American Poetry, and elsewhere.
 She is a contributing editor of the literary journal, Copper Nickel.
+She occasionally writes children’s picture books and Is Mommy? is being published in the Fall of 2015 by Beach Lane Books (Simon & Schuster), illustrated by Caldecott winner, Marla Frazee.
 She lives in Southern California with her family and her weiner dog, Mustard, and works in business.